nathanaelpapi/2020_Brazil_TotalDeaths_CivilRegistry/README.md

 The datasets presented here are intended to organize data on total deaths in 2020, organized by date and epidemiological week, as well as grouped by sex and age groups.

+If you want data that shows deaths by cause, you should use the original datasets from @capyvara.

 ## Datasets.

 ### df_deaths.csv